oddlama/whisper-overlay/README.md

 ### ❄️ NixOS
 </summary>

-This application comes with a NixOS module and overlay so you can easily access the relevant packages and host the realtime-stt-server.
-First, add this flake as an input:
+This application comes with both a NixOS module and a Home Manager module.
+If you just want the packages, there's also an overlay available which is automatically added by the two modules.
+If you want to run the service at all times, use the NixOS module (e.g. if running on a network host).
+If you want to be able to start and stop the service as your user, use the home manager module.

+In any case, add this flake as an input:

 ```nix
 {